Exonerated Ohio ex-inmate becomes auxiliary police officer

 Maple Heights Mayor Annette Blackwell said during the Thursday swearing-in that she is moved by Green’s story and called it a “miracle.”

-Green was imprisoned for a rape and was exonerated through DNA evidence after he was released in 2001.
+Green was imprisoned for rape and was exonerated through DNA evidence after he was released in 2001.
 The actual attacker turned himself in after reading reporting about Green’s post-prison life.

 Most Read Nation & World Stories